breck7/scrollsdk/readme.md

 Tree Notation is a minimal notation for encoding tree data structures.
 You can read the paper introducing Tree Notation here (https://github.com/breck7/treenotation/blob/master/paper/treenotation.pdf).

-This library is designed to serve as a base for building higher level domain specific languages, called ETNs.
+This Tree Program library is designed to serve as a base for building higher level domain specific languages, called ETNs.
 Unlike antique languages, ETNs don't require a transformation to a discordant Abstract Syntax Tree.
 As a result, you can easily build efficient static code tools and new types of editing experiences.

 ETNs allow you to do things that were previously not possible.
 For example, using TN and ETNs, you can create visual programming environments where a user can seamlessly transition between editing a program visually and editing its text source code.